najibu/gousto_api_test/readme.md

 - Error handling is well implemented.
 - Supports return types that are relevant to other API consumers (JSON).
 - It uses a REST protocol for easy data access.
-- I have used HTTP headers for serialization formats which let both client and server to know which format is used for the communication.
+- I have used HTTP headers for serialization formats which let both client and server to know which format is used the communication.

 ### Relevant to solution
 The CSV is stored in resources/csv/recipe-data.csv